ppy/osu-wiki/news/2023/2023-07-22-featured-artist-track-updates-summer-2023.md

 [![](https://assets.ppy.sh/artists/138/header.jpg)](https://osu.ppy.sh/beatmaps/artists/138)

 Following the release of their latest album *BloodLine*, the composer behind "[the hardest map in osu!](https://osu.ppy.sh/beatmapsets/41686)" is back with **3** more VOCALOID masterpieces!
-Two come from that new album, and one more is from their backlog: [Snow Marriage](https://osu.ppy.sh/beatmapsets/1823014) ranked last year by ::P\1O::{ user=831979 }!
+Two come from that new album, and one more is from their backlog: [Snow Marriage](https://osu.ppy.sh/beatmapsets/1823014) ranked last year by ::P_O::{ user=831979 }!

 ### seleP - Luna: GABBA SIDE